vaishali2806/eeg_aesthetics/README.md

-# eeg_aesthitics
+# eeg_aesthetics
-Code for processing egg data for neuro-aesthetic study
+Code for processing eeg data for the neuro-aesthetic study